niklases/PyPEF/README.md

 `conda create --name pypef python=3.7`  .

-To activate the envirionment you can define
+To activate the environment you can define

 `conda activate pypef`  .